-2.1 Information for those responsible for the plant or system
+2.1 Information for those responsible for the plant/system

-This electric machine has been designed and built in accordance with the specifications contained in Directive 2014/35/EU ("Low-Voltage Directive") and is intended for use in industrial plants.
-Please observe the country-specific regulations when using the electric machine outside the European Community.
-Follow the local and industry-specific safety and setup regulations.
+This motor is a partly completed machine in the sense of directive 2006/42/EC ("machinery directive"), and has been designed and built in compliance with the applicable's health and safety protection requirements of this directive, including the protection goals of directive 2014/35/EU ("Low-Voltage Directive") regarding electrical hazards.
+It is intended for use in industrial plants and systems.
+Please observe the country-specific regulations when using the motor outside the European Union.
+Comply with local and industry-specific safety and installation regulations.